tomislavmarkota/EcommAlgebra/README.md

 password: password

-After you ran **EcommAlgebra** project you can start **EcommAlgebraWebApi** which it will open up swagger where you can test endpoints.
+After you ran **EcommAlgebra** project you can start **EcommAlgebraWebApi** which will open up swagger where you can test endpoints.
 You can see more info in the API Reference section